Who Benefits from IoT?

 Industrial value chains are complex.
-One chain may have an OEM, user, owner, and service providers.
+One chain may have an OEM, user, owner, and service provider.
 Some are in tension with others.
-Six to ten separate parties are all asking “Cui Bono?”, even if they don’t speak Latin.
+Six to ten separate parties are all asking, “Cui Bono?” even if they don’t speak Latin.

 Consumer IoT Cui Bono is simple compared to IIoT.

-Leased truck and construction equipment fleets are examples of “things” owned by one firm and used by another.
+Leased trucks and construction equipment fleets are examples of “things” owned by one firm and used by another.
 Should users pay for data shipped to owners?
 Not if only owners benefit.
-In IoT trials of this kind of equipment, antennas are “accidently” broken.
+In IoT trials of this kind of equipment, antennas are “accidentally” broken.
 Cui Bono?